Nutrition - The Fundamentals of Eating Right

 1 qt water

-Chicken, tuna, fish, lean meat sandwich on wheat bread, no mayo –
+Chicken, tuna, fish, lean meat sandwich on grain bread

 Mixed salads with variety of vegetables – green leafy lettuce, broccoli, carrots, tomatoes, onion